Ready to say goodbye to debt for good? Learn More

 Several legal aid organizations in Louisiana provide legal services to qualifying individuals.
 To view a list of active legal aid organizations in Louisiana, visit the Louisiana Bar Association’s website.

-If you’d like self-help materials, you can either contact the court that issued the wage garnishment or you can contact the Louisiana Department of Revenue.
+If you’d like self-help materials, you can contact the court that issued the wage garnishment.

 It's easy to get debt help